merhametsize/caval-ed-bronz/README.md

-# Simple Python Chess Engine
+# Caval ëd Bronz - Simple Python Chess Engine

 ![Screenshot](./mate.PNG)

-A lightweight and modular chess engine built in Python using the powerful `python-chess` library, demonstrating fundamental AI search algorithms for game play.
+A lightweight Python chess engine using the `python-chess` library for board representation, demonstrating AI search algorithms for game play.
 The engine uses a modular `Player` class structure, allowing for easy testing and expansion of AI strategies.

 ## AI Engine and Algorithms